A Palo Alto company's iPad app recently shot to the No. 1 spot on Apple's list of "top paid apps."

 "For students, doctors and coaches, among others, this feature will be highly useful," wrote New York Times "App Smart" columnist Bob Tedeschi of Notability last week.

-That small mention — plus the recent addition of a handwriting feature to Notability — is what developers believe propelled them to the top of the charts last Friday (Nov.
-11), where Notability remained as of the Weekly's press time Thursday.
+That small mention -- plus the recent addition of a handwriting feature to Notability -- is what developers believe propelled them to the top of the charts Friday, Nov.
+11, where Notability remained as of Monday (Nov.
+21).

 More than 140,000 apps have been developed for iPad users.
 Apple does not post the proportion of paid versus free apps.